-Roka is now 4-0 in mixed martial arts, and also returned to boxing to join the professional ranks, where she is similarly unbeaten at 7-0.
+Roka is now 4-1 in mixed martial arts, and she also returned to boxing to join the professional ranks, where she holds a spotless 7-0 record.

-The Positron representative has finished all four of her mixed martial arts rivals in less than five minutes combined, and now she cannot wait to make her debut on the global stage and welcome Stamp back to the sport.
+The Positron representative has finished four of her mixed martial arts rivals in less than five minutes combined, and in her promotional debut last August, she made two-sport ONE World Champion Stamp Fairtex work hard to defend the belt.

 “I am feeling extremely good to be here in ONE Championship because this is a very big platform where athletes can prove themselves,” she says.